Donating your time changes lives, yours included!

 Special Events: Volunteers are always needed to help with our annual fundraisers Fur Ball and Bark in the Park.
 Other regular events include newsletter mailings and adopt-a-thons.

-Odds ‘n’ Ends: Assistance is always welcome with various chores like washing and folding laundry, cleaning windows, or crafting items like raised dog beds.
+Odds ‘n’ Ends: Assistance is always welcome with various chores like folding laundry, cleaning windows, or crafting items like raised dog beds.

 Outdoor Maintenance: Enjoy the weather while creating a pleasant environment by weeding, gardening, shoveling snow, or showing off other skills you may have.